unitehenry/unitehenry/content/blog/working-hard.md

 ### Pick Up The Phone

 You should always be talking to your customers.
-Also, a customer is not just an end user of the product.
-It can be a stakeholder, an engineer, a product manager, etc.
+A customer can be more than just an end user; they could be a stakeholder, an engineer, or a product manager.

 This guiding principle is used to ensure that you are always working on the right thing.
 Don't wait for answers, or make assumptions; pick up the phone, and call the person who is expecting the deliverable you're working on.